 A son of Myles bought a big house across the street and had a pub there.

-a Francis McGing there and she is old and blind and has no interest in family
+there and she is old and blind and has no interest in family history, unmarried

 As you probably know, our great grandfather was Pat McGing and his wife was Scahill from Knappogh near Westport.
 His son Michael took over the place in Ardara.
 His wife was Basquill from Sraheen.
 Another son Austin married an O'Malley woman from Isleandready and they had the gatehouse by the railway station.
 They had no land and his job was opening and closing the gates for the trains and taking change.
 He was James McGing.